 L. interrogans and L. borgpetersenii are two of many species that have been identified as pathogenic mediators of leptospirosis [9].
 Their most common reservoir animals are rats and cows, respectively, although these two spirochetes are not exclusive to these two animals as noted above [12,13].
 Working closely with these and other aforementioned animals, or being in proximity to them or their urine, gives increased likelihood to contracting the pathogen [14].
-It should be noted, however, that L. interrogans is highly capable of survival (but not growth) outside of the host whereas L. borgpetersenii is not [1,15].
-L. biflexa, on the other hand, is a free-living saprophyte isolated from stream water, the antigenic properties of which have been used as a basis for antigenic testing of pathogenic leptospires [16].
+L. biflexa, on the other hand, is a free-living saprophyte isolated from stream water, the antigenic properties of which have been used as a basis for antigenic testing of pathogenic leptospires [15].

 In the present study, the publicly available genomes of the following representative organisms were examined: L. interrogans serovar Lai str.
-56,601, L. borgpetersenii serovar Hardjo-bovis str.
-L550, and L. biflexa serovar Patoc str.
+56601, Leptospira borgpetersenii serovar Hardjobovis str.
+L550, and Leptospira biflexa serovar Patoc str.
 'Patoc 1 (Ames)'.
 Table 1 presents the nomenclature for the organisms used in this study as well as additional information about them.
 L. interrogans and L. borgpetersenii allow comparison and identification of hallmarks of pathogenic leptospires, and L. biflexa enables comparison for identification of transport proteins and mechanisms unlikely to be related to pathogenicity.

 In general, the mechanisms of pathogenesis in leptospirosis are relatively poorly understood.
 However, there are several suggested mechanisms [9].
 The coiled shape of Leptospira is relevant to its corkscrew-like motility through viscous media, which provides an efficient mechanism of dissemination after entry into various organs such as the lungs, liver, kidneys, eyes, and brain [9].
-Genes associated with motility and chemotaxis are known to play a role in virulence [17].
-Among proposed factors that may facilitate virulence during migration through host tissues are hemolytic sphingomyelinases and phospholipases [17].
-Additional components of leptospiral virulence promote adhesion and invasion of host cells, although intracellular pathogenicity has not been demonstrated [17].
+Genes associated with motility and chemotaxis are known to play a role in virulence [16].
+Among proposed factors that may facilitate virulence during migration through host tissues are hemolytic sphingomyelinases and phospholipases [16].
+Additional components of leptospiral virulence promote adhesion and invasion of host cells, although intracellular pathogenicity has not been demonstrated [16].

-Chronically infected animals (particularly rats, bats, and marsupials) are usually asymptomatic but show high levels of leptospiral excretion through the urine, supporting the hypothesis that renal colonization is important for Leptospira in reservoir selection and pathogenesis [9,18].
-Kidney histological studies further support this hypothesis as kidneys show interstitial nephritis during infection, but no such damage in chronic carriers [19].
-Kidney nephritis, along with damage to connective tissues, evident from hemorrhagic manifestations in lungs, supports virulence mechanisms involving invasion and damage to connective tissues [20].
-Leptospiral lipopolysaccharide (LPS), known to be less toxic than the typical LPSs of other Gram-negative bacteria, more strongly activates Toll-like receptor 2 (TLR2) than TLR4, conventionally achieved by Gram-negative LPS in macrophages [21].
+Chronically infected animals (particularly rats, bats, and marsupials) are usually asymptomatic but show high levels of leptospiral excretion through the urine, supporting the hypothesis that renal colonization is important for Leptospira in reservoir selection and pathogenesis [9,17].
+Kidney histological studies further support this hypothesis as kidneys show interstitial nephritis during infection, but no such damage in chronic carriers [18].
+Kidney nephritis, along with damage to connective tissues, evident from hemorrhagic manifestations in lungs, supports virulence mechanisms involving invasion and damage to connective tissues [19].
+Leptospiral lipopolysaccharide (LPS), known to be less toxic than the typical LPSs of other gram-negative bacteria, more strongly activates Toll-like receptor 2 (TLR2) than TLR4, conventionally achieved by gram-negative LPS in macrophages [20].